Nominate Your Team Teach Connect Organisation Admin Today

 What does ‘good listening’ look like?

-When we think of children paying attention, we often imagine them stopping what they’re doing and sitting still.
-We might feel they’re not paying attention if they’re squirming in their seat, fidgeting, doodling, or playing with something.
+When we think of children listening and paying attention, we often imagine them stopping what they’re doing and sitting still.
+We might feel that if they’re moving around in their seat, fidgeting, doodling, or playing with something, then this means they are not listening.

-However, children and young people are active.
-They find it difficult to stay still for any length of time and they may be listening, even though their body is moving.
-Often, we look for eye contact to show someone is listening, but for many individuals, this can feel uncomfortable.
+However, children and young people are active beings.
+Many find it difficult to stay still for any length of time and they may still be listening, even though their body is moving.

-We can challenge our preconceptions about what ‘good listening’ looks like and instead focus on our own communication skills, meeting individual needs, and the physical environment we’re in to help children and young people listen when we speak.
+It’s important then, that when we talk and think about what ‘good listening’ looks like, we challenge our own preconceptions, and instead focus on communication skills, meeting individual needs, and how our physical environment can help children and young people listen when we speak.

 Why do children and young people appear not to be paying attention?

-• Focused on something else: When a young person is intently doing something, they may literally not hear us—this is something we all do when we are very focused on an activity.
+When a young person is absorbed in an activity, they may literally not hear us.
+This is something we all do when we are concentrating on a task.

-• Worried about something: If they feel stressed or under pressure, they may struggle to focus on what we’re saying.
-They could just be preoccupied with other thoughts or be having a physiological stress response to a perceived threat.
+If children and young people feel stressed or under pressure, they may struggle to focus on what we are saying.
+They could be preoccupied with other thoughts or be having a physiological stress response to a perceived threat.

 Unlock this content.
 Login / Register.